duckdb/duckdb-web/docs/api/python/overview.md

 The `description` property of the connection object contains the column names as per the standard.

 DuckDB also supports prepared statements in the API with the `execute` and `executemany` methods.
-In this case, the parameters are passed as an additional parameter after a query that contains `?` placeholders.
-Here is an example:
+The values may be passed as an additional parameter after a query that contains `?` or `$1` (dollar symbol and a number) placeholders.
+Using the `?` notation adds the values in the same sequence as passed within the Python parameter.
+Using the `$` notation allows for values to be reused within the SQL statement based on the number and index of the value found within the Python parameter.

+Here are some examples:

 ```python
 # insert a row using prepared statements
 con.execute("INSERT INTO items VALUES (?, ?, ?)", ['laptop', 2000, 1])